SeisComP/common/libs/seiscomp/seismology/locator/descriptions/global_fixedhypocenter.rst

 * Inversion of arrival times of phase picks for source time fixing hypocenter location.
 * Compatibility of the method of fixed-hypocentre origin time determination with the practise of the Comprehensive Test Ban Treaty Organization (CTBTO).
-* Adoptation of a procedure which is compatible with the other locators supported by |scname|.
+* Adaptation of a procedure which is compatible with the other locators supported by |scname|.
-* Adoptation of a procedure which can reproduce results of legacy locators currently in use, such as GENLOC [#Pavl]_ and GRL, a grid-based locator developed at the Canadian Hazards Information Service (CHIS).
+* Adaptation of a procedure which can reproduce results of legacy locators currently in use, such as GENLOC [#Pavl]_ and GRL, a grid-based locator developed at the Canadian Hazards Information Service (CHIS).

-The implementation of this locator by :term:`gempa` was initiated and has received initial funding by National Ressources Canada (NRCAN) [#NRCAN]_.
+The implementation of this locator by :term:`gempa` was initiated and has received initial funding by National Resources Canada (NRCAN) [#NRCAN]_.

 Methodology